Campus Life and Resources

 The Center for the Integration of Research, Teaching, and Learning (CIRTL) is a national network of 45 universities and colleges focused on enhancing excellence in undergraduate education through the development of a national faculty committed to implementing and advancing effective teaching practices for a variety of learners as part of successful and varied professional careers.

 As a founding member of the CIRTL network, CIRTL@TAMU works collaboratively with the Graduate and Professional School, the Center for Teaching Excellence, and the academic colleges/schools to offer a range of local and national teaching and learning opportunities for graduate and professional students, postdoctoral scholars, and faculty throughout the Texas A&M University System (TAMUS).
-These opportunities help participants learn best practices in teaching, as well as apply the principles of teaching as research, in a supportive context of one or more local learning communities that are infused with the pillars of CIRTL: Learning-through-Diversity, Learning Community, and Teaching as Research.
+These opportunities help participants learn best practices in teaching, as well as apply the principles of teaching as research, in a supportive context of one or more local learning communities that are aligned with the mission of CIRTL: developing future faculty committed to implementing and advancing evidence-based teaching practices to enrich undergraduate education that is accessible to all learners.
 Participants who engage with the network can earn CIRTL certification at the Associate, Practitioner, and Scholar levels.

 More information about CIRTL and opportunities to get involved can be found on the on the CIRTL@TAMU website.